The iceberg on your company’s horizon

-Simply put, presenteeism is when employees go to work while feeling unwell and don’t perform at their full capacity – they’re present, but more in “name” than in “brain”.
+Simply put, presenteeism is when employees go to work while feeling unwell and don’t perform at full capacity.

-While an employee dragging themselves into the office with a nasty bug is often a very visible form of presenteeism, other forms of presenteeism are more subtle and potentially much more harmful.
-Employees may be suffering from mental health issues and still be coming into work – indeed, research shows a strong link between presenteeism and mental health disorders, in particular depression.
+While an employee going into the office with a nasty bug is a very visible form of presenteeism, other forms of presenteeism are more subtle—and potentially much more harmful—with research showing a strong link between presenteeism and mental health disorders, in particular depression.

-Having a mental health condition or battling stress can bring up feelings of shame and vulnerability that may make people less inclined to come forward and admit they’re struggling at their companies, especially if mental health is taboo or “powering through” is championed.
+Having a mental health condition or battling stress can bring up feelings of shame and vulnerability that make people less inclined to admit they’re struggling, especially if mental health is taboo or “powering through” is championed at the workplace.

-This puts the onus on leaders to spot mental health-related presenteeism before its effects damage their organization – and, critically, the health and wellbeing of valued employees.
+This puts the onus on leaders to spot mental health-related presenteeism before it damages their organization and the health of valued employees.

-- Guilt: one recent UK study found that the number one cause of presenteeism was workers not wanting to let their team down
+- Guilt/company loyalty (a recent UK study found that the number one cause of presenteeism was workers not wanting to let their team down)

 - Job insecurity

 - Lack of sick pay

 - Financial stress (read our article “How the financial crisis affects your employees’ mental health—and how you can support them” to learn more.)